liuggio/liuggio.github.com/_posts/2013-11-16-web-api-rest-with-symfony2-the-best-way-the-post-method.md

  - DELETE   Used for deleting resources.

  - PATCH    Used for updating resources with partial JSON data.
 For instance, an Issue resource has title and body attributes.
 A PATCH request may accept one or more of the attributes to update the resource.
-PATCH is a relatively new and uncommon HTTP verb.
+PATCH is a relatively new and uncommon HTTP Methods.

  - PUT  Used for replacing resources or collections.
-For PUT requests with no body attribute, be sure to set the Content-Length header to zero.

 ### Safe and idempotent: